raamdev/wp-comment-subscriptions/readme.txt

 == Changelog ==

 = v140107 =

+* Add paragraph tags to comment content when HTML emails enabled
+* Add option for BCCing admin on Notifications
+* Wrap WP Comment Subscriptions html in a <p> tag with 'comment-form-subscriptions' class
+* Update 'Replies only' option value to 'Replies to this comment'
+* Fix broken Replies Only feature
+* Fix duplicate `MIME-Version` header bug resulting in unsent emails.
+Fixes a bug where using StCR with other plugins, like WP-Mail-SMTP, results in a quiet duplicate header error. `wp_mail()` already takes care of setting the `MIME-Version` header so this doesn't need to be done again.

+= v140106 =

 * Forked the [Subscribe to Comments Reloaded Plugin](http://wordpress.org/plugins/subscribe-to-comments-reloaded/) from v2.0.6

 == Language Localization ==